arbarlow/surematics/readme.md

 Super simple and stupid chat client and server.

-The server is a simple tcp socket that sends broadcasts all things to all clients and terminates responses with a `\r` so that respones with multiple lines can be handled.
-A list of current users is simply send with a prefix of `u:` which the chat client handles differently.
+The server is a simple tcp socket that sends a broadcast to all clients and terminates responses with a `\r` so that respones with multiple lines can be handled.
+A list of current users is simply sent with a prefix of `u:` which the chat client handles differently.

 First run the server..